Calligraffiti: Arabic calligraphy as historical background

 Arabic calligraphy is incredibly rich; it is an art form that has been perfected for well over a millennium.
 Islamic tradition greatly encouraged the development of calligraphy as an art form in order to bear witness of the written word and to spread Islam.
-In the Quran, Arabic writing represents the word of God revealed to Mohammed, which gives Arabic letters a special meaning.
+In the Quran, Arabic writing represents the word of God revealed to Muhammad, which gives Arabic letters a special meaning.

 The spread and evolution of calligraphy can be traced very specifically throughout Islamic history as it is inherently tied to the spread of Islam itself.
-Calligraphy was how scribes transcribed and created copies of the Quran—allowing Mohammad's message to extend beyond the Arabian Peninsula.
-Calligraphy has always had a central role in Middle Eastern art, because of Islamic restrictions concerning the portrayal of human beings.
+Calligraphy was how scribes transcribed and created copies of the Quran—allowing Muhammad's message to extend beyond the Arabian Peninsula.
+Calligraphy has always had a central role in Middle Eastern art, because of Islamic restrictions concerning the portrayal of living beings.
 As a result, calligraphy became not only a tool for the expansion of Islam, but its most characteristic form of religious art.